noefp/easy_gdb/README.md

 ### Create a new role (DB user)

 It is recommended to use a different user than postgres to access the database (it will have limited control).
 Here, we will create the user `web_usr`.
-Note that in this example the password you type will be visible in the terminal, and the history, so we will create a temporal password and then we will change it in the next step.
+Note that in this example the password you type will be visible in the terminal, and the history, so we will create a temporary password and then we will change it in the next step.

 Open a terminal using docker-compose, docker exec or Docker desktop if you need to and create a new database: